 On the road to the arrival of breakthrough technology short and medium-term process efficiency gains will provide important climate change benefits.

-Recently the worldsteel Board of Directors has agreed to a new industry wide drive named step up.
+In 2019, the worldsteel Board of Members agreed to a new industry wide drive named step up.
 This multistep process covering raw materials, energy input, yield and maintenance can be used to support improvements in mill operations to efficiency levels commensurate with the steel industry’s top performers.

 worldsteel has developed a clear 4-stage efficiency review process, based on leading practise, for all mill operators to follow.
 This is being supported by a specialist team of advisors available to all members.
 The programme will be tested across 5 mills in 2019 and then rolled out much more widely through 2020-2025.